A coupling-based approach to f-divergences diagnostics for Markov chain Monte Carlo: Importance weighting and Markov chain

 \end{theorem} In plain English, Theorem~\ref{thm:weighted_as_diag} states that the probability that a consistent weighted approximation of~\eqref{eq:f-div-emp-meas} gives an \emph{underestimate} of an $f$-divergence is vanishingly small, and thus it can serve as an \emph{upper bound} with high probability.
-When the particles $X^{1:N}$ are independent, the ideal weights are

-for which it can be straightforwardly checked that the degree of overestimation is asymptotically zero, i.e., that, under regularity conditions, $\sum_{n=1}^N f(NW^n) / N$ converges to $D_f(\pi||\mu)$ almost surely.